 [02:00] Is the MCAT Getting Harder?

-[03:06] The Yes Part of the Answer – An Alphabet Soup
+[03:06] The Yes Part of the Answer: An Alphabet Soup

 [04:23] The No Part of the Answer

 Sure, you have this intimidating passage with alphabet soup everywhere and crazy figures you have to analyze.
 This can throw some people off their game.
 But when you get to the questions, they’re asking the same straightforward stuff.
 They’re asking for the same one or two-step analysis.
 They’re asking for the same basic process of looking at a figure, looking at the text, and drawing an inference.
 If you’re familiar with what an MCAT question looks like, it hasn’t changed at all.Even though the passages seem to be getting crazier on newer iterations of the MCAT, the questions are basically the same as they've been.Click To Tweet

-[05:20] Equated, Not Curved
+[05:20] MCAT Scores are Equated, Not Curved

-Bryan recalls writing his thesis on microbiology during his undergrad and he was so proud of his draft after working on it for a year.
-And when it got back from his adviser, the whole thing had more red text than black.
+Bryan recalls writing his thesis on microbiology during his undergrad, and he was so proud of his draft after working on it for a year.
+And when it came back from his adviser, the whole thing had more red text than black.
 It’s that weird, abstract, journal-like language.Studying the style of writing in scientific journals could be its own field of study.Click To Tweet

-[08:05] Other MCAT Sections
+[08:05] Difficult MCAT Sections

-The CARS (Verbal) is not getting any harder.
+The CARS section is not getting any harder.
 The bad news is it’s always a bear.

 For Psychology/Sociology, the AAMC is treating this section as really intensive memorization.
 It’s broadly based.
-Every time the MCAT is administered, students comment on being asked a random theory they’ve never heard of.
-They checked ten different MCAT books and no one had it on their index.
-This feedback is common.
-But the takeaway for this section of the MCAT is to allocate the time you need to memorize everything in Psych/Soc.
+Every time the MCAT is administered, students comment on being asked about a random theory they’ve never heard of.
+They checked ten different MCAT books, and no one had it in their index.
+This feedback is common.The takeaway for the Psych/Soc section of the MCAT is to allocate the time you need to memorize everything.
 Memorize every keyword, every famous name, every famous theory.Click To Tweet

 [09:22] A Qbank is Not Enough.
 The AAMC Section Bank is Not Enough.

-The other piece of common feedback which especially came up this year is that students are starting to get overly confident now that the AAMC has finally released a good amount of prep material.
-When the test was new, we knew so little about it.
-But now, we have a bunch of practice tests and the section bank.
-So students think just taking the AAMC section bank is enough.Just because one practice test or the AAMC section bank happens to be light in physics doesn't mean you can blow off physics as a whole.Click To Tweet
+Another piece of common feedback that came up this year is that students are starting to get overly confident now that the AAMC has released so much prep material.
+When the test was new in 2015, we knew so little about it.
+But now, we have a bunch of official practice tests and the AAMC section bank.
+So students think just working through the AAMC section bank is enough.Just because one practice test or the AAMC section bank happens to be light in physics doesn't mean you can blow off physics as a whole.Click To Tweet

 [10:34] It’s Not the Same for Everybody

-Bryan adds that in the three seasons of the MCAT, the only one consistent point from literally everybody is, amino acids are important.
+In all the years since the new MCAT came out in 2015, the only consistent point from literally everybody is that amino acids are important.
 That’s it.
-Other than that, one student would complain about so much physiology and digestive or what not while the next student would say they didn’t get any physiology on his whole test.You can't rely on single accounts of what people said was emphasized on the MCAT they took.Click To Tweet
+Other than that, one student would complain about so much physiology and digestive stuff while the next student would say they didn’t get any physiology on his whole test.You can't rely on single accounts of what people said was emphasized on the MCAT they took.Click To Tweet